alder-tree/BrokenWisdoms/2-Opposing-views.md

 -->

 I didn’t eat steak, because of course they couldn’t afford it.
 Could you imagine if hospitals served grassfed, grass-finished organic steak?
 I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
 But hospitals spend their wealth on drugs and chocolate Ensures.
 And that’s when my hair fell out, and my eczema started returning.
 That's point 2.
 (Glossing over the environment-setting point, nature, fresh air, hiking, camping, etc.).
 That last point, hidden in the parenthetical, deserves its own book, and might be getting one.

+#### Kids

+Let's now regress back to childhood.

+Many of the problems that exist in hospitals also exist in public and private education systems.
+Kids are being put through concentration camps.
+These environments should be more like summer camps, monasteries, or Hogwarts — filled with nature and healthy food — not Nazi prisons.
+Literally concentration camps is what our society puts kids through, pretty much by force, as if it's some law of nature that kids must endure a coercive system by the time they're 6, and give the best hours of the day to that system until they're dead, in order to facilitate their development of wisdom and utility to other people (as opposed to stress, bullying, and hurting other people through more such endless cycles of coercive systemic brainwashings and zombie-ism).

+Those environments are where we learn that some people are inferior to others, namely, students, to teachers and adults, with potentially permanent life-threatening consequences.
+And those structures disseminate to the relationships between kids.

+> [!NOTE]
+> ### Mobi
+>
+> I met Mobi in the hospitalization between the benzo-one and the geriatric unit one.
+A couple years later, I learned that Sarah had met Mobi in one of their hospitalizations, too, that he'd even braided Sarah's hair.
+Mobi was a recurrent inpatient care unit psychiatric recipient.
+He was 16, clearly intelligent, had a "sober" intelligence and humor, was respectful, kind, and chill.
+They'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of about 14, and he was in there mainly, or perhaps only, for drug problems and addiction.
+Acclimating to benzos, one's brain becomes deprived of GABA and will crave something, usually drugs, to take the literal neural edge off, to silence those disproportionate Glutamates and other action potentials whose balancing complement, GABA, is downregulated, throughout the brain.
+Benzos are a hard drug, and are as addictive as any hard drug.
+He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.

 #### Future hair losses